tech-rakesh-ai/Langchain-Learning/README.md

 ## Project Description

-Langchain-Learning is a Streamlit-based learning tool that leverages OpenAI's language models (LLMs) to create interactive chains for exploring topics related to cricketers and historical events.
+Langchain-Learning is a Practice Project using Streamlit and learning tool that leverages OpenAI's language models (LLMs) to create interactive chains for exploring topics related to cricketers and historical events.

 ## Features